-These can offer a wide range of activities such as sports, outdoor and indoor games, arts, crafts and drama.
+These can offer a wide range of activities such as sports, outdoor and indoor games, music, arts, crafts and drama.

 Many operate a booking system and may give substantial discounts to parents who book early.
 Other schemes offer 'open access' where children can just turn up on the day.

 - Who runs them?

 - What hours do they open?

 - How old are the children they look after?